 Many crashes caused by drowsy driving involve just one vehicle.
 In these situations, passengers in the car may be entitled to seek compensation from the driver’s insurance.
 Drowsy driving can also cause serious multi-car crashes, particularly when a fatigued driver fails to brake when approaching a traffic jam or when a driver falls asleep and crosses the center line or median strip into oncoming traffic.

 If you or someone you love has been injured in a car accident caused by driver fatigue, you should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before signing any documents.
 Let the Dallas car accident attorneys at Kraft & Associates, P.C., advise you about your legal rights.
 We’re an established and professional law firm with friendly lawyers and staff who are easy to talk to.
-Please call us at (214) 999-9999 or contact us online.
+Please contact us today.

 NHTSA reports that a typical car accident caused by driver fatigue has the following characteristics: